rontarrant/gtkDcoding/docs/_posts/2021-09-10-0113-gtk-gio-application-ids-signals.md

 # 0113: Application IDs and Signals

-Let’s start today with a look at...
+Continuing from last time when we started looking at GTK/GIO Applications, today let's look at...

 ## Application IDs